MA: Marketing Authorization

 If the MA file is accessible and a third party obtains a new MA on this basis (end of the 8+2+1 period), this does not mean that they will not be an infringer if a patent exists and is in force.

-It is important to clearly distinguish these two issues.
+It is important to clearly distinguish between these two issues.

 Protection and Line Extension